-- The two progress indicators displayed are: - Largest Route Transfer.
+The two progress indicators displayed are:

+- Largest Route Transfer.
 This shows the largest amount of traffic the assignment process has moved between Routes on the last iteration.
 This will diminish as the assignment converges.
-If you feel that the amount of traffic being moved is insignificant for your

-- Deviation from Equilibrium.
+If you feel that the amount of traffic being moved is insignificant for your purposes it is possible to terminate the assignment early by clicking 'Abort, keeping progress so far'. - Deviation from Equilibrium.
 This measures the closeness of the assignment to perfect user equilibrium route flows.
 Generally a value of 1% is considered a good fit for a larger network however it is often possible to achieve 0.25% or lower for a smaller network. - Alternatively the assignment can be run for a Scenario by clicking the 'Assign Flows' button for a Scenario in the Scenario View.